HDI-Project/ATM/docs/_sources/code.rst.txt

           self.root = exampleroot

-Since sklearn uses consistent framework across classifiers (fit, predict, etc.), atm creates a pipeline with the classifier and uses the sklearn standard framework to learn the classifier and make predictions.
+Since sklearn uses consistent framework across classifiers (fit, predict, etc.), btb creates a pipeline with the classifier and uses the sklearn standard framework to learn the classifier and make predictions.